craigbuckler/publican-starter/src/content/01_docs/04_configuration/01_file.md

 BUILD_ROOT=/
 ```

-The values can be used in `publican.config.js` so the same configuration file can be used in multiple projects:
+The values can then be imported into `publican.config.js` so the same configuration file can be used across multiple projects with slightly different set-ups:

 {{ `publican.config.js` excerpt }}
 ```js